mohummudh/stories/README.md

 - **Story analytics** - Track how many people read your published stories
 - **Reading experience** - Beautiful, reader-friendly display with progress indicators
 - **Browse stories** - Discover stories from all users, sorted by date or author
+- **Shareable profiles** - Each user gets a unique link to share all their published stories
+- **Individual story links** - Share specific stories with direct links

 ### Keyboard Shortcuts
 - **⌘D** - Toggle dark mode